YeastarCarol/Yeastar-S-Series-API-Guide-en/introduction_to_the_api/enable-s-series-voip-pbx-api.md

 Note: the username and the password here will be used by the 3rd party software to establish connection with S-Series VoIP PBX through the S-Series API.

 3\) Choose the extensions that require status monitoring.
-All extensions are chosen by default.
-Whenever the extension status changes \(for example,  the call status of extension changes from Busy to Idle\), the API will send a report of trunk status changing to the application server.
+By default, all extensions are chosen.
+Whenever the extension status changes \(for example,  the call status of extension changes from Busy to Idle\), the API will send a report of extension status change to the application server.

 ![](/assets/3.png)